 Usage with React

-We will use React to build our simple app, and cover the basics of how to use React with event-flux.
+We will use React to build our simple app, and cover the basics of how to use React with event-flux

 Installing React event-flux

-React bindings are not included in event-flux by default.
+by default.
 You need to install them explicitly:

 npm install --save react-event-flux